Air Canada Express Flight 8646 CRJ-900 Collision at LaGuardia (LGA)

 What Happened

 The collision occurred after touchdown, not during approach.
 That distinction matters.
-It places the event within runway occupancy control rather than airborne separation.
+It places the event squarely within runway occupancy control and clearance management rather than airborne separation.

 Aircraft and Operational Context